Codeception/Codeception/docs/03-AcceptanceTests.md

 #### Wait and Act

-To combine `waitForElement` with actions inside that element you can use [performOn](http://codeception.com/docs/modules/WebDriver#performOn) method.
+To combine `waitForElement` with actions inside that element you can use the [performOn](http://codeception.com/docs/modules/WebDriver#performOn) method.
-Let's see how can you perform some actions inside an HTML popup:
+Let's see how you can perform some actions inside an HTML popup:

 ```php
 <?php